Download the PDF file: Therapeutic Wheat Bags

-Wheat bags are fabric bags filled with wheat (or other grains).
+Therapeutic wheat bags, also known as heat bags or heat packs, are fabric bags filled with wheat (or other grains).
 They are heated in a microwave oven and then placed on the body to apply warmth.
 Wheat bags or wheat pillows are often used to provide relief from the body’s aches and pains, but if they are used incorrectly they are also a fire and a burn hazard.

-If a wheat bag is over-heated in the microwave the contents can begin to smoulder.
+If a wheat bag is over-heated in a microwave the contents can begin to smoulder.
 The likelihood of ignition is increased if the wheat bag is insulated with blankets or a quilt when being used to warm a bed.
-For this reason the SA Metropolitan Fire Service (MFS) does NOT recommend using wheat bags being used as ‘hot water bottles’ to warm a bed.
+For this reason the SA Metropolitan Fire Service (MFS) does NOT recommend using wheat bags as ‘hot water bottles’ to warm a bed.

 In addition, burns to the skin may occur with an over-heated wheat bag especially if it is being used on a baby, young child or an elderly person.